-To a great extent, however, we are actually looking at a stereo view of African American Union soldiers (United States Colored Troops, or “USCT’s”) posing near the James River in 1864 or 1865, when we look at the woodcut of Confederate soldiers on the Rappahannock River in 1862.
-I have found no written acknowledgement by Redwood of his consulting the stereo view—one of its halves appears below—but its influence over the drawing and subsequent woodcut is unmistakable:
+To a great extent, however, we are actually looking at a stereoview of United States Colored Troops, or “USCT’s,” posing near the James River in 1864 or 1865, when we look at the woodcut of Confederate soldiers on the Rappahannock River in 1862.
+I have found no written acknowledgement by Redwood of his consulting the stereoview—one of its halves appears below—but its influence over the drawing and subsequent woodcut is unmistakable:

 In the Redwood engraving, we find African Americans playing a key role—unintentional, ironic, and belated—in the creation of a powerful symbol of Confederate military prowess at Fredericksburg in 1862: the outnumbered Southern sharpshooters’ long delay of the Union Right Grand Division’s river crossing.

-The stereoscopic portrait of the USCT’s acquired a third career, with the publication, in a Union regimental history that appeared two years after the woodcut in Century, of a woodcut representing the Federals’ eventual dislodging of the Southern sharpshooters on December 11, 1862 (left, below).
-There was at least one further, fourth iteration (right, below), which bears the “feel” of graphic art closer to the 1900’s than the 1880’s and returns the Confederates to their position beside the Rappahannock:
+The stereo portrait of the USCT’s even acquired a third career, with the publication of a woodcut in a Union regimental history that appeared two years after Redwood’s picture in Century.
+Now, Union troops have the spotlight, as they seize the town on December 11, 1862, left, below.
+(There was at least one further iteration–right, below–it returned the Confederates to their position beside the Rappahannock.)

 Why did Redwood and Henderson choose scenes of southern Virginia as the frameworks for illustrations of events in north-central Virginia?
-By way of at least a partial answer, I suggest that the two stereo views recommended themselves over, say, wartime sketches, postwar sketching visits, or wartime images in other photographic formats largely because of the stereo aspect.
+As a partial answer, I suggest that the two stereoviews recommended themselves over, say, wartime sketches, postwar sketching visits, or wartime images in other photographic formats largely because of the stereo aspect.
 This would have offered the artists, assuming they had access to stereo-viewing equipment, three-dimensional models of Civil War scenes.
 They might therefore have gained a viable alternative to traveling physically to postwar Fredericksburg or some other battle-scarred town, in order to rekindle their own memories of wartime Fredericksburg, or to seeking models in wartime illustrations that possessed only two dimensions.